The once robust world of Internet search engines has shrunk to only two that really matter (for English speakers): Google and Bing. |

 In early 2003 Yahoo! bought Inktomi, whose search index powered HotBot, MSN, and other search engines, for $235 million.
 Until then, Yahoo! had been using Google search results.
 Slurp, "Inktomi's Web Robot" became "Yahoo!'s Web Crawler".
-Yahoo's takeover of Inktomi devalued the index somewhat; MSN, Lycos, and Hotbot stopped longer use the index.
+Yahoo's takeover of Inktomi devalued the index somewhat; MSN, Lycos, and Hotbot stopped using the Inktomi index.

 In mid 2003 Yahoo! bought Overture for $1.63 billion US in cash and stock.
 This acquisition included the AltaVista and FAST search engines, previously purchased by Overture.
 In 2005, Yahoo! changed the name of Overture (which was GoTo.com before it was Overture) to Yahoo!
 Search Marketing.
 Yahoo! killed the AltaVista and FAST search engines they had acquired in the Overture purchase.

 Directory Submissions:Once a search engine, Euroseek is now a directory charging a fee ($149 per annum or $299 lifetime) for listings.

-Galaxy, one of the first directories on the Internet, requires a one-time payment of about $10 to obtain a listing.
+Galaxy, one of the first directories on the Internet, is also dead.

 The Jayde Directory, now repackaged as a business-to-business search site, still appears to accept free submissions--but also appears to be almost dead.